 15 Types of Guava

-Though there are several varieties available, guava come with an identical look.
+Though there are several varieties available, guava come with an identical look, even since guava's first domestication around 5,000 years ago.
 These guava species are mostly green, red, pinkish, and yellow and have bumpy outer skin.

 From Africa to Asia, this exotic fruit is widely available on most continents.
 So, without wasting much time, let's learn how many varieties of guava are available for us to try.